dr. rajendra prasad

 Discussion of the significance of celebrating his life and legacy

 The celebration of the life and legacy of Dr. Rajendra Prasad is a source of motivation for all political parties.
-This is an ideal for honest political parties.
+This is ideal for honest political parties.
 He has created a base for the building of constitutional traditions in India.
 He has kept his personal life aside from his political life.
 There is an incident.
 On January 25, 1960, he received the news of the death of his elder sister.
-The next day, they expected him, as the President, to attend the Republic Day function.
+During his tenure as President, Dr. Rajendra Prasad played a key role in the establishment of many democratic institutions in the newly independent country.
 A controlled his emotions and attended the Republic Day function.
-He was a man of morality and ethics.
-He has always worked for the development of people and the nation.
 The nation, along with the political parties, should admire and adopt his ideals.

 Bhagat Singh Biography: A Glimpse into Education, and Facts